brianhsu/vim-clsp/README.md

 This plugin only do the following four things:

 1. Expose some LSP lua function to user command, so I can call them more easily.
-2. Adjust the built-in signature helper function, so it could be semi transparent (winblend), and:
+2. Adjust the built-in signature helper function, so it could be semi-transparent (winblend), and:

-    2.1 Make the behavior more sensible, for example, run `:CLSPSignatureHelp` twice will close the already opened window instead of focus to it.
+    - Make the behavior more sensible, for example, run `:CLSPSignatureHelp` twice will close the already opened window instead of focus to it.
-    2.2 Add a simple user command `:CLSPSignatureHelpToggleAlwaysOn` to toggle if the signature helper window should show up when `CursorHold`.
+    - Add a simple user command `:CLSPSignatureHelpToggleAlwaysOn` to toggle if the signature helper window should show up when `CursorHold`.

 3. Provide a more sensible floating documentation viewer (vim.lsp.buf.hover).

-    3.1 Run ':CLSPDocumentationFloating' twice will close the window.
+    - Run `:CLSPDocumentationFloating` twice will close the window.
-    3.2 Add key binding to foucs / close / navigate the floating window.
+    - Add key binding to foucs / close / navigate the floating window.
+    - Support semi-transparent

 4. Provide a command to open documentation in (v)split window.

 If you are looking for something that's more advanced, [trouble.vim](https://github.com/folke/trouble.nvim) might be a better choice.